glenfish/keyback-affiliate/src/pages/about.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-We are a group of crypto enthusiasts, creators, developers and entrepreneurs who wondered aloud ... 'where is my crypto backup?'
+We are a group of crypto enthusiasts, investors, traders, creators, developers and entrepreneurs who wondered aloud ... 'where is my crypto backup?'

 We set about creating a system that securely and in a decentralized way, backed up our crypto.
 But we wanted it to be simple and easy to understand and use.
 Not for geeks and programmers.
 For normal crypto peeps.